castorini/pygaggle/docs/experiments-wiki-corpora-fid.md

 Our efforts include both retrieval as well as end-to-end answer generation.
 We cover only end-to-end answer generation here; for retrieval, please see [this guide](https://github.com/castorini/pyserini/blob/master/docs/experiments-wiki-corpora.md), which must be done first, in our Pyserini IR library.
 Here we, provide instructions to reproduce end-to-end answer generation on the ```wiki-all-6-3``` corpus variant with the NaturalQuestions and TriviaQA datasets.

 ## Setup
+Make sure you have PyGaggle and Pyserini installed.

 ```bash
 pip install pyserini
 git clone https://github.com/castorini/pygaggle.git